dlenski/openconnect/auth_flog.md

 In the back-and-forth flows shown below, `<` means sent by the gateway, `>` means sent by the client.

-### IPsec-over-UDP
+### ESP-over-UDP

 Uses the keying information obtained in response to the `getconfig` request.
-I have not yet tested this "manually" but I feel fairly confident in this interpretation.
+In order to initiate the connection, the client sends 3 ESP-encapsulated ping packets to the gateway.
+They are sent _from_ the client's in-VPN IP address _to_ the gateway's public IP address, and they include the following magic payload:

+    "monitor\x00\x00pan ha 0123456789:;<=>? !\"#$%&\'()*+,-./\x10\x11\x12\x13\x14\x15\x16\x18"

+Only the first 16 bytes of the payload appear to be necessary to elicit a response from the gateway.
+Once the gateway has responded, the client and server send and receive arbitrary ESP-encapsulated traffic.
+The client continues to periodically send the "magic ping" packets as a keepalive.

 ### SSL vpn tunnel